dotnet/runtime/src/tools/illink/docs/error-codes.md

   void TestMethod<TSource>()
   {
-      // IL2091 Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the generic parameter 'TSource' or 'TestMethod<TSource>()'
-      // don't match those on the generic parameter 'TTarget' of 'NeedsPublicConstructors<TTarget>()'.
-      // The source value must declare at least the same requirements as those declared on the target location it's assigned to
+      // IL2091 Trim analysis: 'target generic parameter' generic argument does not satisfy 'DynamicallyAccessedMembersAttribute' in 'target method or type'.
+The generic parameter 'source target parameter' of 'source method or type' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.
       NeedsPublicConstructors<TSource>();
   }
   ```